-\Mirena® Use As Progestogen Component Of HRT: Mirena® is licensed in the UK for protection from endometrial hyperplasia during oestrogen replacement therapy for up to 4 years.
+Mirena® Use as Progestogen Component Of HRT: Mirena® is licensed in the UK for protection from endometrial hyperplasia during oestrogen replacement therapy for up to 4 years.
 The FSRH support the use of the Mirena® for up to five years (outside product license for this purpose).
-Levosert® is not licensed for endometrial protection.
+Neither Levosert® nor Benilexa® are licensed for endometrial protection but their use for this is supported by the FSRH.